xoo-creative/flash/mvp/text-examples/docker/docker.md

 Developers focus on writing code rather than managing environments.
 Containers ensure that the application runs in an isolated environment, avoiding conflicts with other projects.

-Example Commands to Build and Run Container:
+Example commands to build and run a container:

 ```bash
 # Build Docker image